andrepetrella/andrepetrella/README.md

 - 📍 From **São Paulo - SP**

+- 🧑‍💻 Always up to learning new things and helping people with things I know

 - 🌱 I’m currently learning **Java, JS, Web-Site Developing, DB, etc.**

 - 📫 How to reach me **petrellaandre@gmail.com**